Pistol Chassis Sling Bag Carry 2026: Flux Raider & MCK Setup Guide header image

 Is the Flux Raider worth the price over an MCK?

 For concealed carry, yes.
-The Raider's compact dimensions (9.75-11" vs 13.7" folded), lighter weight (12.5-14.6 oz vs 24 oz), and superior ergonomics justify the ~$250 premium.
+The Raider's compact dimensions (9.75-11" vs 13.7" folded), lighter chassis weight for the Raider 365, and superior ergonomics justify the ~$250 premium.
+The Raider X P320 is heavier at about 18 oz chassis-only but still more compact than an MCK.
 The MCK is better suited for home defense or range use where bag carry isn't the priority.
-If concealed carry is your goal, the Raider's size advantage is decisive—it fits in bags that look normal rather than tactical.

 Header image: Eberlestock | Product specifications sourced from manufacturer websites.
 Dimensions and weights may vary slightly by configuration.
 Always verify fitment with your specific chassis and bag combination before committing. | Sources: Flux Defense, Eberlestock, CAA Gear Up, Vertx